 In this paper we introduced the shared features principle which postulates that when two stimuli share one feature people assume that they also share other features as well.
 Although this principle may underpin many different phenomena in psychological science we sought to illustrate its predictive value in the domain of attitudes, test its potential boundary conditions, and demonstrate that it holds across different physical and conceptual features, outcome measures, and training procedures.
 Across eight studies we exposed participants to an acquisition phase that typically contained three stimuli: a neutral target, a positive source, and a negative source.
 We then manipulated each trial so that a target would either share a common color (Experiments 1, 2, 3, 6), size (Experiments 4 and 7) or location (Experiment 8) with one of the source objects.
 To demonstrate that our account speaks to both physical and conceptual features, Experiment 5 created two conceptual color categories (Blue-Similar-Yellow, and Green-Similar-Purple) and then, during the acquisition phase, presented a target in either blue or yellow and the sources in green or purple.
 In all experiments except Experiment 2, we observed that liking of the target object changed in the direction of the valence of the source object with which the target object shared a feature.
 The unexpected results of Experiment 2 were likely a consequence of instructions that directed attention away from shared features and towards changes in stimulus features (for more see below).

 Taken together, our results provide strong and repeated support for the shared features principle.
 Changes in liking were not driven by mere contiguity but instead by the features targets and sources shared with one another.
 These shared feature effects were evident from self-reported ratings, behavioral intentions, evaluative priming and IAT effects which consistently favored one target over the other.
 They also emerged regardless of the type (color, size, location) and nature (physical or conceptual) of feature manipulated and acquisition procedure used.
-These conclusions were further reinforced by our mini meta-analysis where shared features moderated automatic and self-reported evaluations in seven of our eight studies.
-We can therefore say that the shared features effect is general, reliable, and replicable across a range of measures in the attitude domain.
+These conclusions were further reinforced by our meta analysis, where shared features were shown to produce large effect sizes across measures of automatic evaluation, and self-reported evaluation, and behavioural intentions.
+The relatively large degree of heterogeneity in the effect sizes between studies reflects the differing instances and implementations of shared features that were implemented between studies.
+Encouragingly, the credibility intervals (i.e., 95% CR, which reflect the likely range of effect sizes to be observed given both the estimated true effect size and the observed heterogeneity between studies) excluded zero by a large margin for all outcome variables (IAT, self-reports, and behavioral intentions), suggesting that learning via shared features is also highly likely to be observed in future studies under other as-yet unobserved implementations of the concept.
+We can therefore say that the shared features effect appears to be replicable, robust across a range of outcome measures and common exclusion criteria, and general across multiple instances and implementations.

 Theoretical Implications